Duke: Krzyzewski sidelined by illness for Wake Forest game - NewsBreak

 WINSTON-SALEM, N.C.
 (AP) — Duke’s Mike Krzyzewski won’t coach in Wednesday night’s game at Wake Forest due to an undisclosed illness.

 The school announced that the retiring Hall of Famer won’t be on the sideline due to a “non-COVID-related virus.”
-Associate head coach Jon Scheyer will be acting head coach for the eighth-ranked Blue Devils in this game.
+Associate head coach Jon Scheyer, designated as Krzyzewski’s successor after this season, will be acting head coach for the eighth-ranked Blue Devils in this game.

-Scheyer has been designated as Krzyzewski’s successor after this season.
-Scheyer coached the Blue Devils last season in a narrow win against Boston College.

 Comments / 0